-- 1. PS/2 keyboard port (purple).
-This port is for a PS/2 keyboard. - LAN (RJ-45) port.
+- 1. PS/2 mouse port (green).
+This port is for a PS/2 mouse. - LAN (RJ-45) port.
 Supported by Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
-Refer to the table below for the LAN port LED indications. - Center/Subwoofer port (orange).
-This port connects the center/subwoofer speakers.
+Refer to the table below for the LAN port LED indications.